MJDaws0n/mcDiscordLink/README.md

 11. In the config file, enter the desired status for the bot in the designated field.
 You can also set the status in-game by running the "/status" command followed by the desired status.

+## Supported advancemnets
+Unfortunately due to the way paper works I have to manualy edit all the details for the advancemnets meaning that in newer Minecarft version the advancemnets might not apear correctly.
+So [here](https://github.com/MJDaws0n/mcDiscordLink/blob/master/supportedAdvancements.md) is the supported advancemnets (all as of 1.19.2)

 ## Help ERRORS!
 There is a good chance you will get errors looking like:
 >Error occurred while disabling McDiscordLink v1.0 (Is it up to date?)